fmxsh/f3c/f3c-spec.md

 ### Block identifier

+Represented by _[block identifier]_ is a sequence of characters spaning multiple lines, with the purpose of identifying something.

 Block identifiers can be of two types: `raw` `array` including, in a certain way, `object`.
-The _[object]_ is considered serialized, as the parser never parses it as an object, but only line by line as any other data.
-Thus, there is no use in having an object in a block identifier, because it is never treated as an object.
-The reason is a _[block identifier]_ is used to identify a _[literal]_ and having literals with identifiers inside an identifier serves no purpose as literals are never queried for inside identifiers.

 | Label   | Description                                                                  |
 | ------- | ---------------------------------------------------------------------------- |